-Danger from crushing and / or impacts

-- due to insufficient stability and tilting of the uncoupled machine on uneven, soft ground! - due to unintentional rolling of the machine parked on a transportation device! - Always place the uncoupled machine with empty hopper on a horizontal storage space with a solid base. - Secure the machine against unintentional rolling when you park the machine on a transportation device.
-Here, see the chapter "Transportation and parking device", page 62.
+\wedge WARNING Danger from crushing and / or impacts due to insufficient stability and tilting of the uncoupled m chine on uneven, soft ground! due to unintentional rolling of the machine parked on a transportation device!
+Always place the uncoupled machine with empty hopper on a horizontal storage space with a solid base.
+Secure the machine against unintentional rolling when you park the machine on a transportation device.
+Here, see the chapter "Transportation and parking device", page 63.